2021 information for papers will be published in early September.

 This paper is taught in conjunction with EURO 202.

-- The Course Reader and other supporting materials are available online in Blackboard.
+The course readings and other supporting materials are available online in Blackboard.

 - Graduate Attributes Emphasised